Search results for

 • Moondrop Aria ($79 at Amazon): If you want a good-sounding set of buds with nice-looking metal housings, the Aria ranks as a great option.

-• Moondrop Aria SE ($79 at Amazon): These IEMs are comfortable, they have a pure focus on sound quality, and they’re repairable, though they do lack a microphone.
+• Moondrop Aria SE ($79 at Amazon): These IEMs are comfortable, focus on sound quality, and are repairable, though they do lack a microphone.

-• Sennheiser IE 100 PRO Wireless ($149 at Amazon): This unique product by Sennheiser sounds great and offers a lot of flexibility for its price.
+• Sennheiser IE 100 PRO Wireless ($149 at Amazon): This unique Sennheiser product sounds great and offers a lot of flexibility for its price.
 You can use it on stage or take it to go and casually listen to music.

-• Sennheiser IE 300 ($281 at Amazon): These sport more bass than the IE 200 and have a similar shaped housing that offers a similar amount of in-ear comfort.
-They are a bit pricier, but it is also not brand new, so you may find them occasionally discounted.
+• Sennheiser IE 300 ($281 at Amazon): These have more bass than the IE 200 and a similar-shaped housing that offers a similar amount of in-ear comfort.
+They are a bit pricier, but they are also not brand new, so you may find them occasionally discounted.

 What you should know about in-ear monitors